batcsg1/Odyssey/README.md

 > **Note:** Depending on what container your using, update the envrionment variables within the `.env` accordingly. _(As specified above.)_

+> **Important:** If you have any **online** or **offline** Docker containers in your Docker setup using the same port(s) as your development and testing containers, you may have to configure your other containers with different ports.
+By having the development and testing containers mapped with ports `5445` and `5446`, it ensures they are out of the so called `PostgreSQL` port scope of `5432` or close.

 ---

 ## How to seed the PostgreSQL